Jordan Almonds

 Confusingly for some people, other jellied kinds of treats might also be referred to in this way.
 Jordan Almonds were more frequently called by their actual name due to the expense and specialness of the nuts that were inside of them, but you could still consider any generic reference to sweets during the Renaissance to include these candies.
 You can also assume that any wedding or feast of some kind would have included these candies, even if they are not called out specifically by name in whatever literature or research you are browsing.

-READ MORE: Caramello Candy Bar (History, Pictures & Commercials)
+READ MORE: Orangina (History, Flavors Marketing & Commercials)

 The name Jordan Almonds is potentially a mispronunciation of the French word Jardin which means garden.
 This was in reference to a cultivated wild almond for the center of each sweet.
 There is an urban myth that this was also in reference to almonds grown along the banks of the Jordan River.